 --help option to view help information or open the manpage for more usage options.

-The /proc filesystem is a very special virtual filesystem in Linux.
-It is also referred to as a process information pseudo-file system.
+The /proc filesystem is a very special virtual filesystem in Linux, which is also referred to as a process information pseudo-file system.

 To understand more about this filesystem read our article: Understanding /proc File System in Linux.